vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 ### Roblox exited the game with an unknown error (exit code -1)
 Most likely, you are trying to join a game with [Android Remote Attestation](https://en.help.roblox.com/hc/en-us/articles/49648939984916-Android-Remote-Attestation) enabled. (the real error code is actually `318` in this case)

-Unfortuantely, since ARA checks if the device is real and Sober is not a real device, we cannot fix this.
+Unfortuantely, since ARA checks if the device is real and Sober is not a real device, we cannot fix this without having the game developers disable ARA entirely.

 > [Rivals](https://www.roblox.com/games/17625359962/) is the only reported game with Android Remote Attestation enabled.